 Fashion Logo Ideas:

 This shoe illustration is a catchy icon and has a sense of movement and energy from the trailing linework.
-The combination of upper and lowercase characters in the Crushed font gives the design a fun, quirky feeling.
-The teal color creates a sense of tranquility, professionalism, and quality.
+The combination of upper and lowercase characters in the Crushed typeface gives the design a fun, quirky feeling, while the teal color denotes tranquility, professionalism, and quality.

 The deep maroon background is associated with quality, passion, and confidence, allowing the delicate white design to stand out.
 The petals in the icon form the silhouette of a face that adds to the sense of elegance and beauty.
 The sophisticated Cormorant Unicase typeface is delicate and detailed.